Ilmi91/Ilmi91/README.md

-# 👋 Hi, I'm Ilmi Bilquish Setia
+# 👋 Hi, I'm Ilmi

 Welcome to my GitHub Profile!

 I'm passionate about data analysis, tech, and creating efficient solutions.
-You can check out [My Resume](https://www.linkedin.com/in/ilmi-bilquish/) here
+You can check out [My Resume](https://www.linkedin.com/in/ilmi-bilquish/) here.

 #### 💡Fun Fact about Me
 Transitioning from architecture to data analytics, I went from calculating square footage to calculating business impact!